Seating Players; Breaking & Balancing Tables

 Dealers will be responsible for calling string bets and raises.

 Players may not hold or transport tournament chips in any manner that takes them out of view.
-A player who does so will forfeit the chips and will face disqualification.
+A player who does so will forfeit the chips and may be disqualified.
 The forfeited chips will be taken out of play.

-If a dealer kills an unprotected hand, the player will have no redress and will not be entitled to a refund of bets.
-However, if a player had raised and the raise had not yet been called, the raise will be returned to the player.
+Players must protect their own hands at all times.
+If a hand is fouled or a dealer kills a hand by mistake, the player has no redress and is not entitled to a refund of called bets.
+If the player initiated a bet or raise and hasn’t been called, the uncalled bet or raise will be returned to him.

 Etiquette & Penalties

-Players are obligated to protect the other players in the tournament at all times.
-Therefore, players, whether in the hand or not, may not:
+Players are obligated to protect other players in the tournament at all times.
+Therefore players, whether in the hand or not, may not:

 1. Disclose contents of live or folded hands,